 Best Time To Visit: October to March.

 Gwalior is named after a saint who cured the local chieftain Suraj Sen from leprosy.
-History of Gwalior dates back to 8th century.
+History of Gwalior dates back to the 8th century.
 From then onwards Gwalior was to become the cradle of dynasties.
 The massive fort which overlooks the city is a testimony to its glory and grandeur.
-Warrior kings, poets, musicians and saints contributed in making Gwalior the city it is.
+Warrior kings, poets, musicians, and saints contributed to making Gwalior the city it is.

 Gwalior changed hands from the Tomars to Lodhis of Delhi.
-Then it was ruled by the Mughals and finally the Marathas laid their hands on this city.
-Each era and rulers left their impression on this city but what remained unchanged and un phased was the imposing fort which withstood any assault on Gwalior.
+Then it was ruled by the Mughals and finally, the Marathas laid their hands on this city.
+Each era and rulers left their impression on this city but what remained unchanged and unphased was the imposing fort which withstood any assault on Gwalior.
 Even today thick walls and high ramparts of the fort seem invincible.
-Gwalior is a city where the rich cultural tradition blend with modern life, where the princely past lives in palaces and museums, past mixes with present to offer visitor a city of enduring greatness.
+Gwalior is a city where the rich cultural tradition blends with modern life, where the princely past lives in palaces and museums, past mixes with present to offer the visitor a city of enduring greatness.

-SIGHTSEEING: The Fort – For over 100 years this fort has been over looking the city of Gwalior.
+Gwalior Fort – For over 100 years this fort has been overlooking the city of Gwalior.
 One of the most invincible forts in India, this imposing citadel has changed many hands but has rarely been captured.

-Jai Vilas Palace – Built in 1809, this palace is located in new city of Gwalior.
-It is house of the present Maharaja of Gwalior.
+Jai Vilas Palace – Built-in 1809, this palace is located in new city of Gwalior.
+It is the house of the present Maharaja of Gwalior.

-Mausoleum of Ghaus Mohammed – Ghaus Mohammed, whose sand stone mausoleums is laid in the old town of Hazira, was a Afghan Prince turned sufi saint who had helped Babur to win the Gwalior fort.
+Mausoleum of Ghaus Mohammed – Ghaus Mohammed, whose sandstone mausoleums is laid in the old town of Hazira, was an Afghan Prince turned Sufi saint who had helped Babur to win the Gwalior fort.
 His mausoleum is designed on early Mughal architectural lines.
-Particularly exquisite are the screens using pierced stone technique.
+Particularly exquisite are the screens using the pierced stone technique.
 The carvings on these screens are as delicate as lace.

 Sun Temple – This newly constructed temple is based on the lines of the Konark temple.
 It is located near the Residency at Morar.

-Shivpuri: Shivpuri was summer capital of the Scindias and is 122 kms on the Mumbai – Agra highway.
-Shivpuri has numerous palaces and lakes which reminds of the splendour this place must have seen during the rein of Scindias.
+Shivpuri: Shivpuri was summer capital of the Scindias and is 122 km on the Mumbai – Agra highway.
+Shivpuri has numerous palaces and lakes which reminds of the splendor this place must have seen during the reign of Scindias.

-Datia: A town of the Mahabharata period, Datia is 69 kms from Gwalior on the way to Chennai.
+Datia: A town of the Mahabharata period, Datia is 69 km from Gwalior on the way to Chennai.
 Datia is historically very important.
-The seven storied palace built in brick and stone by Raja Bir Singh Deo is one of the finest example of Bundela architecture.
+The seven-storied palace built in brick and stone by Raja Bir Singh Deo is one of the finest examples of Bundela architecture.
 This palace was built in 1614.
 The palace houses some of the fine Bundela paintings.
 The imposing Gopinath temple is a confluence of cultures with Mughal frescoes adorning the temple.

 Chanderi: This place is famous for sarees which have fascinated the Indian lady since ages.
-Chanderi is 239 kms from Gwalior and is surrounded by forests, hills and lakes.
-Though the craft from Chanderi is very famous, the architecture of the area are in no way less imposing.
+Chanderi is 239 km from Gwalior and is surrounded by forests, hills, and lakes.
+Though the craft from Chanderi is very famous, the architecture of the area is in no way less imposing.
 The architecture here is influenced by the Bundela Rajputs and the Sultan of Malwa.
 In 1445 Mohammed Khilji built the Koshak Mahal on lines of Mandu architecture.
-The Jama Masjid , Shahzadi ka Rouza and Battisi Bandi were all built by the Sultans of Malwa in the 15th century.
-Chanderi also came up as pilgrimage center with the coming up of Jain temples in the 9th and 10th century.
+The Jama Masjid, Shahzadi ka Rouza, and Battisi Bandi were all built by the Sultans of Malwa in the 15th century.
+Chanderi also came up as a pilgrimage center with the coming up of Jain temples in the 9th and 10th centuries.
 The picturesque Parameshwa Tal was built by the Bundelas and has a temple complex around it.

-Narwar: 122 kms from Gwalior is another fort city called Narwar.
-This city was capital of Raja Nal.
-His love for Damayanti has been moulded into ballads and stories which form legends of the region.
+Narwar: 122 km from Gwalior is another fort city called Narwar.
+This city was the capital of Raja Nal.
+His love for Damayanti has been molded into ballads and stories which form legends of the region.
 The town is dominated by a fort 500m above the town.
 The fort and palaces of Narwar are built in Rajput style.
 The flat ceilings, fluted columns and the many arches with interiors decorated with glass beads are typical in construction.

 Pawaya: The ancient city of Padmawati is fascinating city of ruins.
-It is 68 kms from Gwalior on the Jhansi road.
-In the 3rd century Pawaya was the capital of Nag kings.
-The life size statue of Chaksha Manibhadra dates back to 1 A.D.
+It is 68 km from Gwalior on the Jhansi road.
+In the 3rd century, Pawaya was the capital of Nag kings.
+The life-size statue of Chaksha Manibhadra dates back to 1 A.D.
 The Parmars built the fort and the nearby Dhoomeshwar Mahadeo temple which are the main attractions of Pawaya.

-Tigra Dam: A picnic spot which is 23 kms from the Gwalior City.
+Tigra Dam: A picnic spot which is 23 km from the Gwalior City.